 Eclectica Fund Manager

-"The power to become habituated to his surroundings is a marked characteristic
+"The power to become habituated to his surroundings is a marked characteristic of mankind."

 John Maynard Keynes

 This month I will attempt to answer the entrance examination for the Chinese civil service.
 That is to say, I will attempt to tell you everything that I know.
 In doing so, I will argue that this year's rally in inflationary assets, from emerging stock markets to industrial commodities to the fall in the US dollar, could be a FAKE.
 Let me explain why.

 But first, I am indebted to Scott Sumner, professor of economics at the University of Bentley, and his essay on the economic lessons that can be drawn from timelessness in art (see http://blogsandwikis.bentley.edu/themoneyillusion/?p=2542).
 It is a theme that I will constantly revisit in my arguments below.